 The newly created national and continental tournaments which appeared in the mid-2000s gave freestylers a boost of motivation to train and develop their own style.
 In 2008, freestyle football made its definitive step towards thanks to the support of Red Bull, which organised the first major global competition: Red Bull Street Style.
 Its first champion was the French Sean Garnier, who won the title in Brazil with a unique approach that had never been seen before.

-Since then, Red Bull Street Style has crowned world champions in South Africa (Azun, from Norway, won the title in Cape Town in 2010), in Italy (Tokura, from Japan, won in Lecce in 2012), Japan (Szymo, from Poland, won in Tokyo in 2013), Brazil (Andrew, from the UK, won in Salvador de Bahía in 2014) and the UK (Mélody Donchet, from France, and Charly Iacono, from Argentina, won the female and male competitions respectively in London in 2016).
+Since then, Red Bull Street Style has crowned world champions in South Africa (Azun, from Norway, won the title in Cape Town in 2010), in Italy (Tokura, from Japan, won in Lecce in 2012), Japan (Szymo, from Poland, won in Tokyo in 2013), Brazil (Mélody Donchet, from France and Andrew, from the UK, won in Salvador de Bahía in 2014), UK (Mélody Donchet, from France, and Charly Iacono, from Argentina, won in London in 2016) and Poland (Agnieszka Mnich, from Poland and Erlend Fagerli, from Norway, won in Warsaw in 2018).